zhulongcheng/platform/query/docs/SPEC.md

 * operations -  a list of operations and their specification.
 * edges - a list of edges declaring a parent child relation between operations.
-* resources - an optional set of contraints on the resources the query can consume.
+* resources - an optional set of constraints on the resources the query can consume.

 Each operation has three properties: